sofacoustics/Ecosystem/README.md

 ### database

-A 'database' is a collection of data in a specific format.
+A 'database' is a collection of data in a specific collation of formats.
+E.g. a collection of HRTF data, where each database record contains one HRTF and one PNG.

 - It has a title
 - It is uploaded/managed by one user
-- It can contains a number of datasets as defined in it's dataset definition ('datasetdef').
+- It can contain any number of datasets as defined in it's dataset definition ('datasetdef').
 - May be linked to a RADAR dataset
 - Will be linked to visualisations and tools via its datasetdef.

 ### dataset

 A 'dataset' is one record in the database.
 One record may contain multiple files of different datatypes.
-The composition of a 'dataset' is defined in the database's 'datasetdef'.
+The exact composition of a 'dataset' is defined in the database's 'datasetdef'.

 ### datatype